-Business structures are essential when using Tax in Practice Manager to lodge tax returns.
+Business structures are essential when using Tax in Practice Manager to lodge or file tax returns.
 You can create specific business structures to assist in the management of your client base, for example sole trader and partnership, company and trust.

 Key Learning Points